-In 162 North State Street Residences, there are public bathrooms on the 4th and 16th floors.
+In 162 North State Street Residences, there are public bathrooms on the second floor.
 In Jones Hall, there is a public bathroom on the 3rd floor.
 In the Buckingham, there is a public bathroom on the first floor.

 What resources are available to help me move my items into the building?

 Laundry Carts: We will have laundry carts available for all students to use throughout the move in weekend.
 These are a great way to get large amounts of items into the building quickly!
 These are available throughout the entire move-in weekend and throughout the academic year.